Montgomery County Community College

-Montgomery County Community College (MCCC or Montco) is a public community college in Blue Bell in Montgomery County, Pennsylvania.
-MCCC also has two satellite locations, Pottstown Campus and Culinary Arts Institute in Lansdale.
+Montgomery County Community College (MCCC or Montco) is a public community college with campuses in Blue Bell and Pottstown in Montgomery County, Pennsylvania, and online.
 It is accredited by the Middle States Commission on Higher Education.
 Forbes ranked MCCC as one of Pennsylvania's top employers in 2019.

 History

-The College was founded in 1964 and offered classes from its campus in Conshohocken.
-In 1972, the school relocated to its current location in Blue Bell.
+The college was founded in 1964 and offered classes from its campus in Conshohocken.
+In 1972, the school relocated to its current location in Blue Bell, and in 1996, it opened its Pottstown Campus (formerly known as West Campus).

 Locations

 Blue Bell Campus

-Located on 186, lush acres, the Blue Bell Campus provides a classic college setting, convenient location, cutting edge facilities and a top-notch education for its students.
+Located on 186 acres.
+Construction is underway for a new Hospitality Institute, scheduled to open in fall 2024.